-- Pump out oil water separators as needed

-- Protect drains with oil absorbent materials

-- Clean out receivers on regular schedule

-- Remove spilled salt from salt loading area
+- Pump out oil water separators based on manufacturer's suggested schedule - Protect drains with oil absorbent materials - Clean out receivers on a regular schedule - Remove spilled salt from salt loading area by sweeping back into sheltered area

-- Report petroleum spills to 911 - If the problems are related to sanitary please contact the Genesee County Health Department at (810) 257-3612. - MDNRE's Pollution Emergency Alerting System Information (PEAS) hotline 1-800-292-4706.
+- Report petroleum spills to 911 - If the problems are related to sanitary please contact the Genesee County Health Department at (810) 257-3612. - EGLE's Pollution Emergency Alerting System Information (PEAS) hotline 1-800-292-4706.
 The PEAS hotline should be used to report environmental pollution emergencies such as tanker accidents, pipeline breaks, and releases of reportable quantities of hazardous substances as required.